Logiqx/gps-wizard/docs/formats/gpx.md

 Notes:

-1. Latitude and longitude are rounded to 7 decimal places by the GPX reader; see explanation below.
+1. Latitude and longitude are rounded to 7 decimal places by the GPX reader; see comments below.
 2. Elevation does not have a fixed precision but will rarely be more than 3 decimal places.
-3. Course over ground and speed over ground are only supported by GPX 1.0.
+3. Course over ground and speed over ground are only supported by GPX 1.0; see comments below.
-   - It looks like the absence of "course" and "speed" in GPX 1.1 is an oversight by Garmin.
 4. Course over ground is automatically rounded to 3 decimal places by the GPX reader.
 5. Course over ground is incorrectly named in COROS files; "cog" instead of "course".
 6. Speed over ground does not have a fixed precision but will rarely be more than 3 decimal places.